-- 1. To develop a deep understanding and broad knowledge of the theoretical and scientific principles of Experimental psychology; - 2.
-To acquire in-depth knowledge in specialized areas of the subject such as Learning, memory; etc and - 3.
-To acquire and integrate the various viewpoints given by psychologists who worked in the field of Experimental Psychology and understanding the holistic concepts drawn out of different schools of thought.
+- 1. To develop a deep understanding and broad knowledge of the theoretical and scientific principles of psychology; - 2.
+To acquire in-depth knowledge in specialized areas of the subject; and - 3.
+To acquire and integrate the various viewpoints given by psychologists and understanding the holistic concepts drawn out of different schools of thought.